Dutch ovens are incredibly hardy and versatile pieces of cookware traditionally used on a campfire. But can you use a Dutch oven on an electric stove?

 Dutch Ovens are a fantastic way to make homemade stew, soup, and chili.

 One of the easiest and quickest meals you can prepare in a Dutch oven is a classic chicken casserole.
-Place chunks of the thigh or breast fillet into the oven and sear until browned, remove chicken, sear your chosen vegetables lightly, add chicken stock combined with all-purpose flour, herbs of choice and return chicken to the Dutch oven.
+Place chunks of the thigh or breast fillet into the oven and sear until browned, remove chicken, sear your chosen vegetables lightly, add chicken stock combined with all-purpose flour, herbs, and spices of choice, and return the chicken to the Dutch oven.

 There you have a healthy, hearty, inexpensive meal on the table in around 1 hour.
 Perfect…